What is deafblindness?

 The earlier deafblindness is diagnosed, the better.

-If you’re worried about your child’s vision or hearing as she gets older, first see your GP.
+If you’re worried about your child’s vision or hearing as they get older, first see your GP.
 Your GP will refer you to an audiologist and/or ophthalmologist.
 These specialists will look at your child’s ears and eyes, ask you questions about how your child acts, and do tests.
-At the end of this, the specialists should be able to say exactly what the problem is.
+At the end of this, the specialists should be able to say what the problem is.

-A child with hearing and vision loss has difficulty or delays in understanding what’s going on around him.
+A child with hearing and vision loss has difficulty or delays in understanding what’s going on around them.
 This means that deafblindness can affect other areas of your child’s development:

-- Communicating – for example, your child might not see someone waving and smiling at her or be able to make eye contact.
+- Communicating – for example, your child might not see someone waving and smiling at them or be able to make eye contact.

-- Talking – for example, your child might not point to objects, so the people around him won’t name these objects.
+- Talking – for example, your child might not point to objects, so the people nearby won’t name these objects.

 - Telling the difference between day and night – this might make it hard for your child to settle into a regular sleeping routine.

-- Sitting, crawling and walking – for example, your child might not want to move towards objects, because she can’t see or hear them.
+- Sitting, crawling and walking – for example, your child might not want to move towards objects, because they can’t see or hear them.

-- Learning to read and write – your child might be delayed in learning the motor and listening skills he needs for reading and writing.
+- Learning to read and write – your child might be delayed in learning the motor and listening skills they need for reading and writing.

-- Playing – for example, your child might be afraid to touch certain textures or explore areas she can’t see.
+- Playing – for example, your child might be afraid to touch certain textures or explore areas they can’t see.

-You can encourage your child to explore her environment using whatever sight and hearing she has – and all of her other senses.
-This will help spark your child’s curiosity about the world around her.
+You can encourage your child to explore their environment using whatever sight and hearing they have – and all of their other senses.
+This will help spark your child’s curiosity about the world around them.

-These professionals will also help you to understand your child’s communication style.
+For example, early intervention will help you to understand your child’s communication style.
 This might include gestures and signs, personalised actions, drawings, body language and some speech.

-Early intervention can also help your child learn how to make sense of sounds and touch, make friends and be around other people, and feel confident to explore her surroundings.
+Early intervention can also help your child learn how to make sense of sounds and touch, be around other people, make friends and feel confident to explore their surroundings.

 Financial support for children with deafblindness